eriklong95/linking/symbols/relocation.template.md

 bits of this value is the index in the symbol table of the symbol which the relocation concerns; the low-order 32 bits is the relocation type.

-We see that the symbol table index is `6`, while the relocation type is `2`.
-The symbol `state` (an externally defined global symbol from the point of view of `mod.o`) indeed has index `6` in the symbol table of `mod.o`.
-The value `2` for the relocation type indicates the type `R_X86_64_PC32`, which is the relocation type for references which uses 32-bit PC-relative addressing.
+We see that the symbol table index indeed corresponds the symbol `state` (an externally defined global symbol from the point of view of `mod.o`) has in the symbol table of `mod.o`.
+The value of the relocation type is `2` which indicates the type `R_X86_64_PC32`.
+This relocation type is the relocation type for references which uses 32-bit PC-relative addressing.

 It sounds like it could be interesting to know more about the `R_X86_64_PC32` relocation type.
 What does PC-relative addressing means?
 How does the linker process relocation entries of this type?

+## PC-relative addressing

 Let's start with answering what PC-relative addressing means: When the CPU meets an instruction which uses PC-relative addressing for a reference, it